In possible plea deal, accused Russian agent case 'resolved'

 WASHINGTON (AP) — A woman accused of being a secret agent for the Russian government has likely taken a plea deal, prosecutors indicated Monday in a court filing that said her case has been "resolved."

 The information was included in a filing in the case against Maria Butina.
-Her lawyers and federal prosecutors have asked for a hearing as soon as Tuesday morning.
+Federal prosecutors and Butina's lawyer filed a joint motion asking to change her plea.
+A hearing has been scheduled for Wednesday afternoon.

 Prosecutors have alleged Butina, 30, gathered intelligence on American officials and political organizations and worked to develop relationships with American politicians through her contacts with the National Rifle Association.